Dishant27/linkedin-mcp-server/README.md

 ## 🌟 Project Vision

-Recognizing the limitations of traditional LinkedIn API approaches, **LinkedInMCP** is a solution to create a more intelligent, context-aware method of working with professional network data.
+Recognizing the limitations of traditional LinkedIn API approaches, this solution creates a more intelligent, context-aware method of working with professional network data.

 ## ✨ Key Innovations